 Football is retaining the biggest pay gap.
 Norway’s Football Association recently decided to correct the financial discrepancy on the national teams, in part by redistributing a share of the men’s side marketing deal.

-On Forbes’ annual list of «The World’s 100 Highest- Paid Athletes», there is only one woman.
-Tennis legend Serena Williams’ total earnings of salaries and bonuses put her total income at $27 million, making her the 51st best paid athlete this year.
+On Forbes’ annual list of “The World’s 100 Highest- Paid Athletes”, there is only one woman.
+Tennis legend Serena Williams’ total earnings of salaries and bonuses put her total income at $27 million, making her the 51st best paid athlete of 2017.
 Tennis set the precedent in equal pay when the US Open distributed the same amount of prize money for men and women in 1973.

 There is however still disgruntlement within the tennis community regarding women’s right to equal prize money.
 Novak Djokovic stated last year that men should earn more because statistics show their matches attract a wider audience.
 While the men’s matches may often sell out faster, tennis has attracted large audiences for women players for decades.
 Interesting rivalries and impressive feats seemingly transcend gender in this sport.